shwandere/shwandere.github.io/_posts/2026-06-08-how-to-train-your-subconscious-mind-for-research.md

 I always found technology exciting.

 For me it felt like hope and a second chance to believe in myself.
 Other than that its about creation.
 I was always dependent on my friends or parents or sibling for creation either it is food or drawing or a small writing for speech in school.
 I never gained confidence for creativity in myself.
 Btech was the first time when I created a computer vision project by myself.
 I still feel proud even for that small project of mouse control using finger gesture.
 It is a chance to gain confidence in my creativity at problem solving level.
 Thats what I know.

+Yes chatgpt was true about the intrinsic motivation for me is learning a new framework to work around.
+Above I created a framework.
+And I am feeling it easier to work.

+Last thing is to define activity daily and adapt yourself to finish 6 hours deep work daily.